Boost and Propel Awards

 The goal of the Boost and Propel awards is to accelerate meritorious protocols to produce efficient, high quality, safe research and to disseminate the results.

-Boost & Propel awards are clinical research grants that award Clinical Research Unit (CRU) resources such as research space, specialized research nursing, imaging assistance (i.e. DXA,CV core), and research nutrition resources to ICTR investigators, based on merit and willingness to be actively monitored by the Translational Research Evaluation Committee (TREC) for study-specific milestones.
+Boost and Propel awards are clinical research grants that award Clinical Research Unit (CRU) resources such as research space, specialized research nursing, imaging assistance (i.e. DXA,CV core), and research nutrition resources to ICTR investigators, based on merit and willingness to be actively monitored by the Translational Research Evaluation Committee (TREC) for study-specific milestones.
+All projects are monitored on a quarterly basis for attainment of milestones.

 All investigators must submit an application to a Johns Hopkins Institutional Review Board (IRB) before beginning their Boost/Propel application.
 The CRU must be selected as a study site by completing Section 9, questions and 10 on the eIRB application.